Ann Johnson Institute Call for Book Manuscript Workshop

-The Ann Johnson Institute (AJI) for Science, Technology and Society at the University of South Carolina welcomes applications for a one-day book manuscript workshop to be held in September 2020.
+The Ann Johnson Institute (AJI) for Science, Technology and Society at the University of South Carolina welcomes applications for a one-day book manuscript workshop to be held in the Winter/Spring Term 2022.

 This workshop is targeted towards individuals at any career stage who have not previously published a monograph.
+We are happy to consider individuals with or without publishing contracts.
 The successful applicant will have a first-time book manuscript near completion at the time of applying.
-He or she will invite, and the AJI will fund, up to three senior experts in the author’s field as well as an acquisitions editor from a major scholarly press to campus.
+He or she will invite, and the AJI will fund, up to three senior experts in the author’s field.
 A small group of relevant experts within the South Carolina community may also attend.